 USI is committed to promoting the health and safety its campus community through drug and alcohol education, prevention and awareness programs, the implementation of relevant polices, and the access to resources.
-USI encourages members of the community who may be experiencing difficulty with drugs or alcohol to utilize campus resources as well as resources outside of the campus community.
+USI encourages members of the community who may be experiencing challenges with drugs or alcohol to utilize campus resources as well as resources outside of the campus community.
 Campus resources include:

-Program Title and Description Contact Information Availability
+Program Title and Contact Information Availability

+Description

-Employee Assistance Program Contact Deaconess Off Campus:
+Employee ComPsych® GuidanceResources® Contact Off Campus:

+Assistance Information: Employees

+Program

+The University Call: 877-595-5284

-The University provides a confidential CONCERN Employees
+provides a TTY: 800-697-0353

-employee assistance program through Toll-free: 800-874-7104
+confidential

+Employee Assistance Employee Assistance Program (EAP) - University

+Program (EAP) of Southern Indiana (usi.edu)

-Deaconess CONCERN which provides Local: 812-471-4611
+which provides

+1

+assessment, short-

-assessment, short-term counseling,
+term counseling,

+referral and follow-

-referral and follow-up services for
+up services for

+eligible employees

-eligible employees and members of
+and members of

 their household.

 Family, marital,

+financial, or work-

-financial, or work-related problems are
+related problems are

-dealt with in a completely confidential
+dealt with in a

+completely

+confidential manner

-manner by one of the EAP counselors.
+by one of the EAP

+counselors.

+Employees and

-Employees and members of their
+members of their

+household are

-household are eligible for up to eight
+eligible for up to five

-free visits; additional visits are covered
+free visits; additional

+visits are covered by

-by most health plans.
-The cost of the
+most health plans.

+The cost of the EAP

-EAP is paid by the University.
+is paid by the

+University.

-University Heath Center (Health Room HP 0091 On campus:
+University Heath Room HP 0091 On campus:

-Professions Building) Provides medical 812-465-1250 Employees and
+Center (Health 812-465-1250 Employees

-services and health-related information Immunizations 812- Students
+Professions Immunizations 812-461-5285 and Students

-to students, faculty and staff.
-461-5285 Open 8a-430p M-F
+Building) Provides Open 8a-430p M-F

-Summer 9a-3p M-F
+medical services and Summer 9a-3p M-F

+health-related

+information to

+students, faculty, and

+staff.

-Counseling Center Orr Center, Room 1065 On campus:
+Counseling and Orr Center, Room 1065 On campus:

-Provides group and individual 812-461-5288 Students
+Psychological 812-461-5288 Students

-counseling for mental health issues Open 8a-430p M-F
+Services (CAPS) Open 8a-430p M-F

-including alcohol and substance abuse

-Alcohol Awareness Week Student Government On Campus:

-Annual October awareness campaign Association University Students

-designed to educate students on Center East

-responsible drinking, binge drinking, sga@usi.edu

-and drinking and driving.
-Information

-about alcohol poisoning and medical

-amnesty also provided

-Safe Spring Break Recreation, Fitness and On Campus:

-Annual spring semester campaign to Wellness Students

-increase awareness of responsibility in a 812-461-5268

-Spring Break type atmosphere.
-Focus is
+L 20